-3.1.3.47 The nearshore end of the Hornsea Three offshore cable corridor coincides with the Cromer Shoal Chalk Beds MCZ (Figure 3.6) which is designated for several seafloor features including subtidal chalk and peat and clay exposures (note these also constitute UK BAP priority habitats); see Table 3.2 for a full list of protected features.
-The Cromer Shoal Chalk Beds MCZ) lies approximately 200 m from the low water mark of the north Norfolk coast and extends 10 km out to sea in waters of up to 25 m depth (Defra, 2015).
+3.1.3.52 The nearshore end of the Hornsea Three offshore cable corridor coincides with the Cromer Shoal Chalk Beds MCZ (Figure 3.6) which is designated for several seafloor features including subtidal chalk and peat and clay exposures (note these also constitute UK BAP priority habitats).
+All protected features of the Cromer Shoal Chalk Beds MCZ are presented in Table 3.2.
+The Cromer Shoal Chalk Beds MCZ lies approximately 200 m from the low water mark of the north Norfolk coast and extends 10 km out to sea in waters of up to 25 m depth (Defra, 2015).